8 Tips for strong, healthy nails

 Brittle, frayed nails can be annoying and unsightly – if a broken nail has ever ruined a manicure or caused a jumper to snag, the good news is you can do to stop it happening again.

-Today we’re sharing simple tips for strong, healthy nails on your hands and feet just in time for summer.
+Today we’re sharing simple tips for strong, healthy nails on your hands and feet.

 Brittle nails can occasionally be a sign of a vitamin deficiency, but often are just a result of age and regular wear and tear.
 A simple solution is to take Vitamin B7 supplements – also known as biotin.
 This is a long term solution; it takes about six months of taking Vitamin B regularly to help build up keratin and see results.